LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-historical-research.md

 **ACTIVITIES:**
 1. Try to find one or two terms that are relevant to your research using the resources that are mentioned above.
 You can aso use [Swoogle](http://swoogle.umbc.edu/2006/) to search for vocabularies related to your research.
 2. Search for a term related to your research in the CIDOC Conceptual Reference Model (CRM) [concept search](http://www.cidoc-crm.org/concept-search).
-Where you able to find it?
+Were you able to find it?
-Tip 1: search for “person” to get an idea of how the thesaurus works.
+Tip 1: Search for “person” to get an idea of how the thesaurus works.
 Tip 2: All the terms used can be found in the last release of the model: [http://www.cidoc-crm.org/get-last-official-release](http://www.cidoc-crm.org/get-last-official-release).

 ### Thing 7: FAIR data modelling